AnotherKamila/bc-thesis/src/3-protocol.md

 Table: `CRITICAL` request

-Currently the only recognized code is `LOCK_FORCED_OPEN` (a physical lock was opened without permission), but we assume that more uses will emerge when preparing for real-world deployments.
+Currently the only recognized codes are `LOCK_FORCED_OPEN` (a physical lock was opened without permission) and `READER_NOT_RESPONDING` (a reader is not responding correctly even after multiple restarts), but we assume that more uses will emerge when preparing for real-world deployments.

 **OK response:** Acknowledged, action taken.
 (Response body empty.)